 - Allows you to capture and analyze the state of your cluster and look for trends in your environment using the log stream.

 - Helps you when troubleshooting or debugging.

 - Saves your logs to a safe location outside of your cluster, so that you can still access them even if your cluster encounters issues.

 You can configure logging at either cluster level or project level.

 Project logging writes logs for every pod in that particular project.

 Logs that are sent to your logging service are from the following locations:

-From the Global view, navigate to the cluster that you want to configure cluster logging.
+From the Global view, navigate to the project that you want to configure project logging.

 Select a logging service and enter the configuration.
 Refer to the specific service for detailed configuration.
-Rancher supports integration with the following services:
+Rancher supports the following services: